myTerminal/twiner/README.md

 ## Supported Platforms

-Even though *twiner* may work on any generic Linux system, in its current state, it contains features specifically scripted for Arch-based distros.
-Soon there may be support for Debian (and Ubuntu), Fedora, and more.
+Even though *twiner* may work on any generic Linux system, in its current state, it only contains scripts for the below platforms:

+- Arch (and Arch-based distros)
+- Fedora (and variants of Fedora)
+- Debian, Ubuntu and other members of the family

 ## How to use